 - Price – Admech is one of the most expensive armies in Warhammer.
 Low point models in pricey boxes are the norm, not the exception, which means expanding your collection is going to put a serious dent in your wallet.
 Doubly so if you intend to build a top-tier competitive army: just filling out your Fast Attack battlefield role could easily cost you $500 USD or more.

-When building a full Admech army, expect to be building multiple copies of the exact same box.
-In some cases, like Serberys or Kataphrons, expect to be building lots and lots of them.
+When building a full AdMech army, expect to be building multiple copies of the exact same box.
+In some cases, like Serberys or Ironstriders, expect to be building lots of them.

-- No Psychic – If you are looking for a psychic powerhouse army, or one that does literally anything in the Psychic phase, Admech isn’t for you.
-With no abilities to cast, Admech armies tend to skip this phase.
-There are a few ways of denying your opponent’s abilities and/or psychic damage, but they are few and far between.
+- No Psychic – If you are looking for a psychic powerhouse army, or one that does literally anything in the Psychic phase, AdMech isn’t for you.
+With no abilities to cast, AdMech armies tend to chuckle sadly at their own psychic phase.
+While there are a few ways of denying your opponent’s abilities and/or psychic damage, they are few and far between.
 If psychic abilities are a make-or-break for you, then you could include either an Inquisitor to nicely to shore up this weakness.

-- The Combination of the Above – To field a competitive Admech army, you need a lot of copies of the exact same box, each of which is rather expensive.
-The most egregious is the Serberys Raider, one of the most powerful and gorgeous models in the army.
-At over $1 USD per point, it also has a terrible dollar-to-point ratio.
+- The Combination of the Above – To field a competitive AdMech army, you need a lot of copies of the exact same box, each of which is rather expensive.
+The most egregious is the Serberys Raider, a powerhouse for the points and a simply gorgeous model.
+However, at over $1 USD per point, it also has a terrible dollar-to-point ratio.
 Unfortunately, you only get three in a box, and you likely want five in your first unit, which means starting off with two boxes.
 That puts you at $120 USD for a single 80 point unit.
 In addition, these models are somewhat spindly, so you have to exercise care when assembling, painting, and transporting them.
-To top this off, they have some complicated rules, with a pregame move, a move-when-charged strategem, ignoring the Look Out Sir rule, and two separate effects that trigger on 6’s-to-wound.
+To top this off, they have some complicated rules, with a pregame move, a move-when-charged strategem, ignoring the Look Out Sir rule, and an effect that trigger on 6’s-to-wound.

 What Books to Buy